Pro Musica Grants

 - Pro Musica grants will not fund the purchase of equipment, textbooks, materials, supplies or accompanying required for a student’s personal use in completing degree requirements.

-- If funds are limited, priority will be given to students making their first grant application.
+- If funds are limited, priority will be given to students making their first grant application within the academic year.

 - Students will not be eligible for a grant if the event takes place after a student has graduated.

-- Effective January 19, 2009: Students will not be eligible for a grant when travel is used to secure an income-producing job.
+- Students will not be eligible for a grant when travel is used to secure an income-producing job.

 - Travel grants only apply to off-campus activities.
 On campus master classes, conferences, private instruction, etc. are not eligible for travel grants.

-- After clicking “submit grant application” the application is sent to the sponsoring faculty member to look over and approve the project.
-The faculty sponsor may also add additional comments in support of the student’s project before sending the application on to the Dean’s Office for Pro Musica’s consideration.
+- Email your completed application to the grant processor, Linda Szych, at email@example.com.
+Do not send your application to your faculty advisor.
+Do not print your application and drop it off in the main office.
+After your application is received it will be sent to the sponsoring faculty member to look over and approve the project.
+The faculty sponsor may also add additional comments in support of the student’s project before sending the application back to the Dean’s Office for Pro Musica’s consideration.

 - All grant applications must be submitted by 5 p.m. on Monday during the week Pro Musica meets to be considered for that meeting.
 Pro Musica meets the first Thursday of every month, except for June and July.

-- You will be notified of the status of your application by letter approximately two weeks after the Pro Musica executive board has met.
+- You will be notified of the status of your application by email approximately two weeks after the Pro Musica executive committee has met.

 - Please use this reimbursement application.

-- Grant money will not be paid to a student until the report is turned in to the Dean’s Office.
+- Grant money will not be paid to a student until the report is submitted electronically to the Dean’s Office.
 A report is a description of what you did and a statement of how you benefited from this experience rather than a “thank you note.”
-At least one, typed page, a digital photo, and a copy of the program (where applicable) is required.
+At least one, typed page, a digital photo, with names of those in the photo, where the photo was taken and a copy of the program (where applicable) is required.

-- Reimbursement Deadline: Pro Musica grant recipients must submit the required documentation within six weeks following the date of the approved project to be eligible for reimbursement.
+- Reimbursement Deadline: Pro Musica grant recipients must submit the required documentation within 30 calendar days following the date of the approved project to be eligible for reimbursement.